paigeweber13/multi-part-print-cost/sprints.md

    - [x] make cancel button work
    - [x] find out why that one window is just hanging out when it's supposed to be closed?
-   - [ ] 'slicing was cancelled' error always comes up, even when there is no error
+   - [x] 'slicing was cancelled' error always comes up, even when there is no error
+   - [ ] package slic3r-pe with exe

 I'm ready to release for this sprint, but it is too late to decide how to package this thing tonight.
 I'll do that tomorrow.
 Code is done though!